 - 1.1.
-This report to the Trade Negotiations Committee has been produced under my own responsibility.
+This document updates my report to the Trade Negotiations Committee circulated on 27 November 2017.
+It has been produced under my own responsibility.
 It does not purport to be a consensus document or exhaustively reflect the positions advocated by Members on the various issues under negotiation.
-It is intended, from my perspective as Chair, to inform the Membership of where we are in the agriculture negotiations, so as to enable Ministers to make the necessary decisions and provide the necessary guidance at the Eleventh Session of the Ministerial Conference (MC11), which is scheduled to take place in Buenos Aires, Argentina on 10-13 December 2017. - 1.2.
-In preparing this report, I took into account the written submissions and oral interventions made by Members at formal and informal meetings of the Special Session of the Committee on Agriculture (CoA-SS) and the Dedicated Sessions of the CoA-SS on Public Stockholding for Food Security Purposes (PSH) and the Special Safeguard Mechanism for Developing Countries (SSM) as well as in bilateral/plurilateral meetings with different Members in various configurations.
+It is intended, from my perspective as Chair, to inform the Membership of where we are in the Agriculture negotiations, so as to enable Ministers to make the necessary decisions and provide the necessary guidance at the Eleventh Session of the Ministerial Conference (MC11), which is scheduled to take place in Buenos Aires, Argentina on 10-13 December 2017. - 1.2.
+In preparing this revised report, I took into account the written submissions and oral interventions made by Members at formal and informal meetings of the Special Session of the Committee on Agriculture (CoA-SS) and the Dedicated Sessions of the CoA-SS on Public Stockholding for Food Security Purposes (PSH) and the Special Safeguard Mechanism for Developing Countries (SSM) as well as in bilateral/plurilateral meetings with different Members in various configurations, including at the meetings that took place after the circulation of my initial report.
 To ensure transparency, I also periodically convened open-ended meetings of the entire Membership to report on my consultations.
 In that regard, since my appointment as Chair of the CoA-SS on 26 April 2017, I have held more than 100 meetings.
 I wish to underscore that I observed the principles of transparency, inclusiveness, balance and objectivity in the consultation process. - 1.3.
 This report builds on the state of play document (JOB/AG/109) which was circulated to Members on 5 September 2017.
-It covers the eight topics under negotiations, namely (i) PSH; (ii) Domestic Support; (iii) Cotton; (iv) Market Access, including the Special Agricultural Safeguard (SSG); (v) SSM; (vi) Export Prohibitions or Restrictions; (vii) Export Competition, and (viii) Sanitary and Phytosanitary Measures (SPS).
+It covers the eight topics being negotiated by Members, namely (i) PSH; (ii) Domestic Support; (iii) Cotton; (iv) Market Access, including the Special Agricultural Safeguard (SSG); (v) SSM; (vi) Export Prohibitions or Restrictions; (vii) Export Competition, and (viii) Sanitary and Phytosanitary Measures (SPS).
 This report only summarizes the salient elements or ideas expressed by Members on the various negotiating issues and does not purport to be a substitute for the written submissions or oral interventions of Members.
 Nevertheless, it is my considered view that it gives an accurate picture of the current status of the negotiations in the various areas. - 1.4.
-The report contains recommendations for the consideration of Members.
-These recommendations are without prejudice to the positions of Members on the negotiating issues and may be refined, as appropriate.
+This revised report contains my final recommendations for the consideration of Members.
+These recommendations are without prejudice to the positions of Members on the negotiating issues.